-Looking back I walked into that relationship with blinders on.
-I so desperately wanted to be loved, that I was willing to deny the warning signs along the way in exchange for some cheap replacement for love.
+Looking back, I walked into that relationship with blinders on.
+I so desperately wanted to be loved, I was willing to deny the warning signs along the way in exchange for some cheap replacement for love.
+I thought I took the right precautions.
+I told my boyfriend about my abuse at an appropriate time, but my failure to recognize key warning signs in a relationship led me right back into abuse.

 Someone I date has the potential to be a partner for life – one of the core members of my support system.
 It is imperative to my healing that this be someone who is qualified to date me.
 I’m not saying he has to have a Ph.D.
 But there are certain warning sings that should never be overlooked.
 The following are qualities I now look for in those I date.